 When it comes to rare birds, I often think that if it weren't for the wrong place, I wouldn't have much of anywhere to be.
 Likewise, if it weren't for the wrong time, I would never be there.

-Today was one of those days.. .We were over in Surrey, visiting with my girlfriend's family, and were planning on spending the morning with her niece and nephews before heading back on the 1pm ferry.
+Today was one of those days.. .We were over in Surrey, visiting with family, before heading back on the 1pm ferry.
 Then, at 8:56am, I got an email update from BCVIBIRDS that a Field Sparrow had been found pretty much in my own backyard, at Esquimalt Lagoon, by Andy and Ellen Stepniewski!
 A few minutes later I missed a call from Jeremy G, no doubt reporting the same, and I resigned myself to falling behind, his 301 to my 300 in the Victoria Checklist....
 Unfortunately this was not one of those wrong place/wrong time situations that could be solved simply by climbing down a mountain, taking an early lunch break, or driving like a bat out of hell for an hour or two.
 There is only one thing I believe in more firmly than twitching Field Sparrows in Victoria (or, any rarity, for that matter) and that is family - namely my family and Andrea's.

 On went the visit, all the while my mind racing... we catch the one, what is traffic going to be like, is the light going to hold up, is it going to rain....... not to mention having to pick up my son at 4pm sharp in Langford!
 Getting to the ferry was no problem, and I even managed to pick up a Rough-legged Hawk along the way, though 5 minutes after we got into the terminal a one sailing wait hit those unfortunate enough to be slower than us!
 Off the ferry on the Victoria side and I was itching for an update on the bird, as it had been last reported by Ann Nightingale at 1:45pm....
 Again, Lady Luck was grinning her ass off at me, as we made it all the way from the Swartz Bay Terminal to Langford, coming off of a full boat, without having to stop once for a red light or a turn (which has NEVER happened to me)!